Clermont County Airport

 Clermont County Airport is a public use airport located 2 nmi west of the central business district of Batavia, a village in Clermont County, Ohio, United States.
 It is owned by the Clermont County Commissioners.

 It is also known as Sporty's Airport.
 The fixed-base operator is Eastern Cincinnati Aviation.
 The Tri-State Warbird Museum is located on the west side of the airport.
 The 279th Composite Squadron of the Civil Air Patrol is headquartered at the airport as well.
 The Experimental Aircraft Association, which has a chapter at the airport, operates Young Eagles rides at the airport, where volunteer pilots give kids ages 8-17 free rides in airplanes.

 History

-Dedicated on October 13, 1968, the airport was managed by the husband and wife team of Randolph and Rosalie Burchett from the early 1970s through 1986.
-In 1971, Sporty's Pilot Shop moved from its previous location to the airport.
-The Clermont General and Technical College opened in 1972 on land one-half mile from the airport.
-Plans for a 10,150 sqft hangar were announced that same year, and by June, a new taxiway had been constructed.
-Sporty's became the new fixed-base operator in 1987.
+Sites for a potential airport were being scouted in early January 1966.
+In early October 1967, a group called Clermont Industrial Parks sought to have over 200 acre of land around the airport that it had purchased rezoned to create an industrial park.
+An additional 41 acre was donated to the county in early January 1968.
+Later that month, the Ohio Mechanics Institute requested funds from the state to consider the creation of an aviation college adjacent to the airport.
+Following the success of its effort, CIP and seven other petitioners requested an additional 669 acre be rezoned industrial as well.
+Other plans called for the creation of a nearby 7,500 acre, 50,000 resident community called Grant Park.
+(Note: The project began when Gerald Lach, a preacher with the United Methodist Church, proposed using $100,000 of church money to buy land in Clermont County.
+After being turned down, he continued the effort with private investors.)